Kenivia/Honing-Forecast/README.md

 ### DEV

-- Get silver unlock cost somewhere(currently silver unlock cost is 0 so its labeled as WIP)
+- Get silver unlock cost somewhere(currently silver unlock cost is 0 so its labeled as WIP)(somewhere = maxroll probably)
-- Fine tuning for advanced honing(+1 -1 when adjusting best_budget)(need to implement in rust)
+- Fine tuning (+1 -1 when adjusting best_budget)(need to implement in rust)
 - rework App.tsx, split into funcitons or something there has to be a better way
+- Optimize monte carlos - can pre-generate special leaps taps like tap map, move the current tap map into the loop

 ### UI